Dayton Silverbacks: 2006: AIFL expansion

 The team began play in 2006 as the Miami Valley Silverbacks, an expansion member of the American Indoor Football League.
 On Saturday, March 25, 2006, WR/DB Maurice Lee managed to set five AIFL wide receiver records, en route to his team's 57–54 Week 5 road victory over the Steubenville Stampede.
 He set the records for most catches (16), most reception yards (191), most receiving touchdowns (7), most points (42), and total touchdowns (7).
-The team finished 5-9 in their expansion season, earning a birth in the AIFL playoffs before losing in the first round.
+The team finished 5-9 in their expansion season, earning a berth in the AIFL playoffs before losing in the first round.
 After the season four Silverbacks were named to the AIFL ProStar Team.

 2007: Joining the CIFL

 After the season, the team decided to move to the Continental Indoor Football League, along with their brother franchise, the Steubenville Stampede, signing a three-year contract with the league.
 Team owner Jeff Kolaczkowski cited, "This will cut down on the team's operating expenses as well as build strong rivalries."
 The Silverbacks had a rude welcome to the CIFL, when defending league champion, the Port Huron Pirates, defeated the Silverbacks 54-7.
 The team bounced back and finished with a 4-9 record and a chance to win a qualifying playoff game.
 They lost 60-28 to the Chicago Slaughter, failing to make the playoffs.